Boeing 737

 In 1986, the company began developing an extended version, designated the Boeing 737-400, with more powerful engines and a capacity of 170 passengers.
 It has become longer than its predecessor by three meters.
 The production of this model ended in 2000.
 The smallest and youngest member of the second generation, the 737-500, capable of carrying up to 132 passengers, entered service in February 1990.
 Before the end of production of the 737-500 in 1999, more than 350 units were delivered to the airline.

-Generation Next-Generation (-600, -700, -800, -900 models)
+Generation Next-generation (-600, -700, -800, -900 models)

 In the mid-nineties, the third generation of the Boeing 737 was launched.
 This generation includes modifications -600, -700, -800 and -900.
 Unlike previous versions, the -800 and -900 have undergone significant technological improvements.